Mingus Mapps: Education

 Mapps graduated from Reed College and received his Ph.D. in government from Cornell University.

 Career

 Mapps, a former political science professor, promised during his campaign to reform Portland's police department, pass policies that protect renters, expand mental health response teams called "Portland Street Response" in all parts of the city to reduce homelessness, and pay for more mental health services.
 He is the third black male ever to serve as a Portland commissioner.

+Mapps was elected to Portland City Council in November 2020, earning 56% of the vote against incumbent Chloe Eudaly.

 In July 2023, Mapps announced that he would run for mayor of Portland in the 2024 election.
 He was defeated in the general election.